-Though the Rule is very complicated and you can get exact fares at such web sites as Japanese Traffic Guide and Hyperdia Timetable and Route Search, it is useful to study the Rule for traveling by rail in Japan.
+Though the Rule is very complicated and you can get exact fares at such web sites as Japan Transit Planner and Hyperdia Timetable and Route Search, it is useful to study the Rule for traveling by rail in Japan.

 The author is interested in equivalent rules of any nation-wide railway companiy in the world.
 Any information or indication of Internet web sources would be greatly appreciated.

 |Types of Tickets and Fares|